Is your backache bothering you for some time?

 - Disc Replacement – In this procedure the surgeon removes a damaged spinal disc and inserts an artificial disc between the vertebrae.
 This procedure permits continued motion of the spine

-So, don’t wait, see a doctor to know what type of surgery is suitable for you.
+So, don’t wait, see a doctor, know what type of spine surgery is suitable for you.

-High beam Global, India’s largest Medical Assistance Company is assisting thousands of patients from all over the world in getting spine surgery from the top most hospitals in India at an affordable cost.
-The top hospitals and the top Indian Surgeons are in High Beam Global’s panel.
+HBG Medical Assistance, India’s largest Medical Assistance Company is assisting thousands of patients from all over the world in getting spine surgery from the top most hospitals in India at an affordable cost.
+Some of the best Spine Surgeons are on HBG’s panel.

-So don’t wait , if you have any query write to us at : [email protected]
+So don’t wait, if you have any queries write to us at: [email protected]